cboulanger/bibliograph/doc/installation.md

 Bibliograph should work on any platform that can run an [officially supported version of PHP](https://www.php.net/supported-versions.php) and a Webserver.
-However, testing and development is done with Debian & Ubuntu & MacOS, and I can only provide support for these platforms.
+However, testing and development is done with Debian & Ubuntu & MacOS.
+I can only provide support for these platforms.

 Because Bibliograph makes heavy use of PHP extensions, root access